zjualex/Exercise-7/README.md

 exercise-7
 ==========

-The assignment 7 for ERIM programming course: a package of addTwo function
+The assignment 7 for ERIM programming course: a package of two functions

 Yu Ouyang<br />
 Erasmus Research Institue of Management<br />